w3c/publishingcg/.github/ISSUE_TEMPLATE/use-case-template.md

 ## Introduction

-Brief introduction of the use case
+Brief introduction of the use case.
+Recommend format: As a <Reader | who will benefit from the use case> I would like to <what is the use case> so that <how will benefit from the use case>

 ## Detail